hmoraldo/createmap/README.md

 colorTolerance=50

-does your image have borders? how big are them? modify:
+Does your image have borders? how big are them? modify:

 imageBorders=(16,0,16,0)